MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/About/about_Scopes.md

   there is no nearest ancestor script file.
 - `using:` - Used to access variables defined in another scope while running scripts via cmdlets like `Start-Job` and `Invoke-Command`.
 - `workflow:` - Specifies that the name exists within a workflow.
+Note:
   Workflows are not supported in PowerShell Core.
 - `<variable-namespace>` - A modifier created by a PowerShell PSDrive provider.
   For example: